Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 ### File to DP
 This will take a pre-existing video file and display it to the monitor.
 This footage will display detection bounding boxes in red with green labels.

-1. Type the command `sudo 04.file-ssd-dp.sh` Or you can enter the command `smartcam_aa1 --file ${file} --target dp -r 30 --aitask ssd`
+1. Type the command `sudo 04.file-ssd-dp.sh` Or you can enter the command `smartcam --file ${file} --target dp -r 30 --aitask ssd`
 2. Identify the 1st argument from the script output as a path to the video file as shown below:

 3. This video output can be used for ADAS SSD demos or more to perform vehicle detection, peform detection bounding box, and display it to a monitor.